Yoga for Beginners

 Please contact Lisa at 603-748-1539, should you be interested in scheduling.

 There will be a registration form to fill out your first time practicing.
-Please allow yourself 5-10 minutes beforehand to fill this out.
+Please allow yourself 5-10 minutes beforehand to fill this our, or you can fill it out online prior to coming to the studio.
 You can then communicate any medical conditions you may have so that modifications may be given.

-If you have a pre-exsting medical condition please ask permission from your doctor before you add yoga to your regime.
+If you have a pre-existing medical condition please ask permission from your doctor before you add yoga to your regime.

 Try to eat 1-2 hours before class or have a light snack.
 If your body is digesting too much food during practice you will be uncomfortable.